Uvalde school shooting suspect was a loner who bought two assault rifles for his 18th birthday

 From there, the suspect crashed his vehicle into a ditch near the elementary school and emerged with a rifle and a backpack while wearing a tactical vest that holds extra ammunition, said DPS Sgt.
 Erick Estrada.

-As Ramos moved toward the school, he and law enforcement officers exchanged gunfire, authorities said.
-Two police officers received non-life-threatening injuries and are out of the hospital, according to Olivarez.

-"There was several law enforcement that engaged the suspect, but he was able to make entry into the school," he said.
+Ramos moved toward the school and entered through a back door, DPS Director Steve McCraw said.
+A school resource officer "engaged" him but no shots were fired, he said.

-He then barricaded himself in a classroom and opened fire at those inside.
-All of the 19 children and two teachers killed were in that room, Olivarez said.
+He then barricaded himself in a classroom and an adjoining classroom opened fire at those inside.
+All of the 19 children and two teachers killed were in those rooms, Olivarez said.

 "The initial group of officers that were on scene, at that point, they were at a point of disadvantage because the shooter was able to barricade himself inside that classroom.
 There was not sufficient manpower at that time and their main, their primary focus was preserve any further loss of life," Olivarez said.
 "So they started breaking windows around the school, and trying to rescue, evacuate children and teachers while that was going on."